tsimeonov/CodeWars/README.md

 <details>
 <summary>Explanation</summary>
-You can create an object using object literal notation by defining its properties and values in curly breaces:
+You can create an object using object literal notation by defining its properties and values in curly breaces
-JS
 ```javascript
 const person = {
   name: 'John',